Blobscan/blobscan/apps/docs/src/app/page.md

 - A frontend that allows navigating the data, having specific pages for blocks, transactions, addresses, and blobs.
 - An API that the indexer can talk to and contains shared logic with the frontend.
 - A blob storage manager with support for different storage providers to keep blob data available.
-- A blob propagator for propagating blob data across various storage systems through sandboxed workers.
+- A Redis-based [BullMQ](https://bullmq.io/) queue for processing jobs in the background, such as:
+    - Updating data of the charts
+    - Uploading blobs in parallel to multiple storage services
-- A couple of clis for managing blobscan stats and blob propagation jobs.
+- CLI tools for managing background jobs

 {% quick-links %}